akshairajendran/sportbot/README.md

 ## Usage

 To deploy, instantiate an Engine object with your desired log name: `engine = Engine('quoter')`.
-Quotes are automatically added for all leagues by default for which pricing exists.
+Quotes are automatically added for all leagues for which pricing exists by default.
 To begin quoting run `engine.run()`.

 ### Parameterization

-The following parameters pertain to top level risk:
 - engine.account_bal_tolerance specifies in Wei the most your account balance may decrease from its maximum value before killing the engine
 - engine.maxNotionalOutstanding specifies in Wei the max notional risk you may have outstanding, additional quote will not be submitted if this limit is reached
 - engine.max_rejects specifies the maximum number of automatic restarts the engine may make on non-critical errors